dated/transaction-export-plugin/README.md

 ## Installation

-Install this plugin directly through through the Plugins Manager of the Desktop Wallet.
-Alternatively clone or [download it](https://github.com/dated/transaction-export-plugin/archive/master.zip) this repository and unzip it into `~/.ark-desktop/plugins/`
+Install this plugin directly through the Plugins Manager of the Desktop Wallet.
+Alternatively you can clone or [download it](https://github.com/dated/transaction-export-plugin/archive/master.zip) this repository and unzip it into `~/.ark-desktop/plugins/`.

 ## Credits